Basement Waterproofing Perth

 What causes water ingress in below-ground basements?

-Water ingress in below-ground basements result in damage that often take years to develop and may not always be visible.
+Water ingress in below-ground basements can result in damage that often take years to develop and may not always be visible.
 However, over time there will be multiple signs of water damage that could lead to structural failure; these signs may include:

 The cracks may be vertical, horizontal, diagonal or stair-stepped and the widening of cracks indicate that water is putting pressure on the structure.